Community-Based Programs

 • Provincial and Federal Governments

-Programming is community-based, offered in the Clearwater River Dene Nation and La Loche with extensive in services in their immersion and transitioning classrooms.
-FNUniv was committed to meet a community and academic need to provide our students with the best possible education and also maintain and nurture the cultural and linguistic heritage of the area.
+Programming is community-based, offered in the Clearwater River Dene Nation and La Loche with extensive services in their immersion and transition classrooms.
+FNUniv is committed to meet the community and academic needs of providing our students with the best possible education and maintaining and nurturing the cultural and linguistic heritage of the area.

 Students will work with teachers who have developed and implemented the programs.